Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 So while your duties as a counselor will always fall somewhere in those eight dimensions of practice, how you spend your days will revolve around the kind of disorders and the population you treat.

 You could spend most of your time behind a desk, offering one-to-one therapy to relatively well-off suburban youth with drinking problems.
 You might be running group therapy sessions in a privately run prison facility.
 You could be in a hospital, consulting with medical staff and evaluating patients for signs of substance use disorders.
-Or maybe you are in charge of overseeing a residential treatment facility or halfway house, and have to be ready for the phone to ring to jump into crisis management mode.
+Or maybe you’re in charge of overseeing a residential treatment facility or halfway house and have to be ready for the phone to ring, jumping into crisis management mode.

-There are many opportunities, and they are available, unfortunately, in absolutely every corner of the country.
+Unfortunately, there are many opportunities available in every corner of the country.
 Where, and how, you want to take up the fight is up to you.

 How Much Is the Typical Certified Alcohol & Drug Counselor Salary?